dortania/dortania.github.io/_posts/2020-10-13-bigsur-new.md

 This will be your short run down if you skipped the above:

+* DRM is broken for many
+  * Specifically for those relying on WhateverGreen for DRM
 * Many Ivy Bridge and Haswell SMBIOS were dropped
   * See above for what SMBIOS to choose
 * Ivy Bridge iGPUs were dropped
 * BCM94331 support was dropped
+  * Solution listed above
 * X79 and X99 no longer boot
+  * Solution is currently being worked on inside Acidanthera
 * X299 requires SSDT-RTC0-RANGE
   * See above how to make it
 * AMD CPUs need their kernel patches updated